nikkilr88/egghead-asciicasts/getting-started-with-redux/lessons/javascript-redux-avoiding-array-mutations-with-concat-slice-and-spread.md

 What Im doing is that Im taking the parts before the `index` I want to skip and after the `index` I want to skip, and I concatenate them to get a new array.

-Finally, instead of writing it as a method chain with concat calls, I can use the ES6 **array spread** operator to write it more concisely.
+Finally, instead of writing it as a method chain with `concat` calls, I can use the ES6 array spread operator to write it more concisely.

 Now that we implemented adding and removing counters, let's implement increment in the counter.
-The `incrementCounter` function takes your arguments, the array and the index of the counter that should be incremented, so the return value has the same count of items, but one of them is incremented.
+The `incrementCounter` function takes two arguments, the array and the `index` of the counter that should be incremented, so the return value has the same count of items, but one of them is incremented.

 ``` javascript
 const incrementCounter = (list, index) => {